JorelAli/CommandAPI/docssrc/src/argument_chat_adventure.md

 ![Chatcolor argument in-game, displaying a list of Minecraft chat colors](./images/arguments/chatcolor.png)

-The `AdventureChatColorArgument` class is used to represent a given chat color (e.g. red or green).
+The `ChatColorArgument` class is used to represent a given chat color (e.g. red or green).
 This argument returns the `NamedTextColor` object.
 If `reset` is passed to this argument, this will return `NamedTextColor.WHITE`.

 <div class="example">